hindu-comm/mail_stream_advaita-l/2017/06/Vaadiraaja_Teerthas_/202__V_Subrahmanian.md

 > > brahman remains.
 > >
 >
-> ​bond with the Brahman remains, what is the nature of that bond?
+> bond with the Brahman remains, what is the nature of that bond?
 > When everything else has gone away, what is there between Jeeva and Brahma?
 > Will Jeeva worship Brahma?
 In what way?
 Jeeva will bow? "bowing" is not
 > defined since there is no bond with the body!
 Jeeva will do kainkarya? no,